This page provides information for staff about Covid-19 testing, reporting and self-isolation arrangements at Oxford Brookes.

 The current government position is that if a person is displaying symptoms, they should self-isolate for 10 days and if symptoms worsen, contact NHS 111.

-If a member of your household is displaying Covid-19 symptoms (raised temperature / fever and a new continuous cough, or a loss of, or change in, normal sense of taste or smell), you should follow the latest advice and the person with symptoms should self-isolate for 10 days with the remainder of the the whole household isolating for 10 days.
+If a member of your household is displaying Covid-19 symptoms (raised temperature / fever and a new continuous cough, or a loss of, or change in, normal sense of taste or smell), you should follow the latest advice and the person with symptoms should self-isolate for 10 days with the remainder of the the whole household isolating for 10 days if they have not been double-vaccinated and are over 18 years 6 months old.
+Check the NHS website for information on when to self-isolate and what to do.
 At the end of that period, you will be expected to return to the working arrangements that have been agreed with your manager which could, for example, be working remotely.

-If my household has to self isolate, what do I do?
+If my household has to self isolate, what should I do?

-Government advice is if any member of the same household is displaying symptoms then you must all self isolate for 10 days.
-Contact your manager and discuss if you are able to work from home.
+The advice on self-isolation has changed - check the NHS website for information on when to self-isolate and what to do.
+If you, or members of your household, need to self-isolate, contact your manager and discuss if you are able to work from home.
 If you are unable to work from home then this will be classed as Special Covid-19 Leave and you will be paid as normal until the self isolation period is over.

 I have an underlying health condition and am worried about catching coronavirus.
-What do I do?
+What should I do?

-Advice from the Government and NHS for people at higher/moderate risk from coronavirus, including older people, people with health conditions and pregnant women should take special precautions.
+Advice from the Government and NHS for people at higher/moderate risk from coronavirus, including older people, people with health conditions and pregnant women is that they should follow the same guidelines as everyone else, but there are some steps they can take to keep themselves safe.
 Refer to People at Higher Risk from Coronavirus (NHS).

-Professional services staff, unless otherwise advised, are requested to work from home until further notice.
-Members of staff who have been asked to return to campus will complete an Occupational Health risk assessment form.
-See Return to Campus for more information.
+Professional services staff, unless otherwise advised, are requested to work from home until the Phase 3 return, which will likely be from 1 November.
+Members of staff who have been asked to return to campus will need to complete an Individual Health Checklist form.
+See Hybrid working for more information.